Technical documentation defined

 2. General project standards & expectations

-3. Product requirements documents: These comprehensive documents outline key information, research and objectives regarding a new product, feature or service.
+3. Product requirements documents: These comprehensive documents outline key information, research, and objectives relating to a new product, feature or service.
 They normally encompass elements like goals, user personas & stories, release details, roadmaps, wireframes & design details and potential risks & dependencies.

 4. Project plans, project outlines, project summaries & project charters: Basically, anything outlining the plans you have for your product's development process.